ImagicTheCat/Tsux/README.md

 #### Custom error pages

-You can custom any error page like routes.
-For now, only 404 error is implemented by default.
+You can customize any error page like routes.
+For now, 404 error is the only one implemented by default.

 ```cpp
 //in a module